MLZ is a cooperation between:

 Small angle scattering diffractometer

-Finally, the ability to use the mechanical monochromator in an inclined position with respect to the beam axis (gallery, fig. 4) offers the availability of thermal neutrons (λ = 2.8 Å) at the instrument.
-The neutron flux at the sample position (gallery, fig. 5) varies with the wavelength and the wavelength resolution, i.e. with the setting of the velocity selector. (gallery, fig. 4-6)
+Finally, using the mechanical monochromator in an inclined position to the beam axis offers the availability of thermal neutrons (λ = 2.8 Å) at the instrument.

 • Polymer blends, diblock copolymers